CITguy/xml-fu/README.md

 ### Key Translation

 With Ruby, a hash key may be a string or a symbol.  **Strings will be preserved** as they may contain node namespacing ("foo:Bar" would need preserved rather than converted).
+There are some exceptions to this rule (especially with special key syntax discussed in *Types of Nodes* and the like).
 Symbols will be converted into an XML safe name by lower camel-casing them.
 So :foo\_bar will become "fooBar".
-You may change the conversion algorithm to your liking by setting the XmlFu.symbol\_conversion\_algorithm to a lambda or proc of your liking.
+You may change the conversion algorithm to your liking by setting the XmlFu.config.symbol_conversion_algorithm to a lambda or proc of your liking.

 #### Built-In Algorithms

-For a complete list, reference XmlFu::Node::ALGORITHMS
+For a complete list, reference XmlFu::Configuration::ALGORITHMS

 * :camelcase
 * :downcase